sagiegurari/cargo-make/README.md

     -V, --version                      Prints version information

 OPTIONS:
         --cwd <DIRECTORY>                  Will set the current working directory.
 The search for the makefile will be from this directory if defined.
     -e, --env <ENV>...
 Set environment variables
-        --env-file <FILE>         Set environment variables from provided file -l, --loglevel <LOG LEVEL>    The log level [default: info]  [possible values: verbose, info, error] --makefile <FILE>         The optional toml file containing the tasks definitions [default: Makefile.toml] -t, --task <TASK>             The task name to execute (can omit the flag if the task name is the last argument) [default: default]
+        --env-file <FILE>                  Set environment variables from provided file -l, --loglevel <LOG LEVEL>             The log level [default: info]  [possible values: verbose, info, error] --makefile <FILE>                  The optional toml file containing the tasks definitions [default: Makefile.toml] --output-format <OUTPUT FORMAT>    The print steps format [default: default]  [possible values: default, short-description]
+    -t, --task <TASK>                      The task name to execute (can omit the flag if the task name is the last argument) [default: default]

 ARGS:
     <TASK>            The task name to execute